Measuring memorization in RLHF for code completion: Discussion

 \section{Discussion}

 As our experimental results have shown, and previous work has supported \citep{carlini2022quantifying}, large language models can memorize training data.
 However, modern deployed language models go through extensive post-training after pre-training, with most post-training primarily relying on RLHF to align with human preferences.
 To date, there has been little analysis of the impact of this post-training phase on memorization of training data.
 Our study performs a careful analysis of the potential for memorization of data introduced in each of the three phases of RLHF.
 While \citet{rando2024universal} examines adversarial poisoning of the RLHF pipeline, our study examines how memorization can arise and propagate among the stages of RLHF in the average case, which is likely more representative of how large model providers currently align their models with user preferences.
+Additionally, we compare how memorization can occur in algorithms that directly learn from preference data, like IPO \citep{azar2024general_ipo}, where no intermediary reward model is trained.

 The multi-stage process of RLHF introduces added complexity for analyzing where memorization can arise and whether it can persist through later stages.
 We find that memorization persists from fine-tuning through RL fine-tuning, that the risk of the final RL fine-tuned model memorizing sensitive data introduced during reward model training is very low, and that prompts used during the final RL fine-tuning stage can be memorized, though the risk is again low.
 We also find these effects are dependent on hyperparameters used during RL fine-tuning: the risks of both memorization persisting from fine-tuning to RL fine-tuning and the memorization of prompts used in RL fine-tuning occurring are modulated by the strength of the KL divergence penalty used during RL fine-tuning.
 Since the adversarial approach of \citet{rando2024universal} requires poisoning a relatively large amount of reward model training data in order to induce poisoning of the downstream RLFT model, our combined results suggest a low risk of memorization of reward model training data by the downstream RLFT model.
 Because of this low risk, it may be possible to leverage sensitive and/or proprietary data during reward modelling.
 For example, data collected from users could be included in reward model training, in order to create a more representative supervision signal for RL.